bazelbuild/rules_scala/docs/scala_doc.md

 | --------------------- | ----------------------------------------------------- |
 | name                  | `Name, required` <br> A unique name for this target.
 | deps                  | `List of labels, optional` <br> Labels for which you want to create scaladoc.
+| scalacopts            | `List of strings, optional` <br> Extra compiler options for this library to be passed to scalac.